CStan18/StandridgeSBA/README.md

 ---------------------------------------------
 8. Spring may warn you there are errors, you can run anyway.
 ---------------------------------------------
 10. However, if you run the tests you may need to add JUnit 4 to the build path.
+(Quick fixing once via right clicking on the error within the tests selecting Add JUnit 4 to build path)
 ---------------------------------------------
 12. This does not happen locally, only when retrieved/cloned from GitHub.